import-js/eslint-plugin-import/README.md

 **Implementation note**: currently, this rule does not check for possible redefinition of the namespace in an intermediate scope.
 Adherence to the ESLint `no-shadow` rule for namespaces will prevent this from being a problem.

+### `no-reassign`

+Reports on assignment to an imported name (or a member of an imported namespace).
+Does not consider scope or shadowing, so failure to adhere to ESLint's `no-shadow` may result in spurious warnings.